 On the inside

-"It’s not the most exciting family hatchback, which did limit its appeal to some.
-But on the second-hand market, reliability, value for money and fuel economy matter more, which is why the Auris enjoys renewed interest among used car buyers."
+"The Toyota Auris was hardly the most exciting family hatchback, which did limit its appeal to some.
+But on the second-hand market, reliability, value for money and fuel economy matter more, which is it enjoys renewed interest among used car buyers - particularly in hybrid form."

-It’s not for how it looks that most people buy an Auris, though.
+It’s not for how it looks or the name that most people buy an Auris on the secondhand market, though.
 It could look like anything and its committed fans would still sign on the dotted line.
 Why?
 Two reasons: one, reliability, which Toyota has mastered like few other companies.
 And two: hybrid tech, as Toyota was a hybrid pioneer that has fully capitalised on its early mover status.

 You can buy non-hybrid Auris.
 You can even buy diesel models, if you’re keen to make Toyota bosses shuffle uncomfortably at the thought they actually once sold such a thing.
 But you’re far better off buying an Auris Hybrid.
 You’ll experience everything that makes the famous Toyota Prius such a landmark car, but in a more conventional and family-friendly package.